Jack-Stennett/Jack-Stennett/README.md

 ## 🤝 Open to Collaborate On

-- Empirical animal welfare research
+- Ambitious empirical or theoretical work on alternative proteins and animal welfare
 - Exploratory AI-China-related Projects
 - Impact evaluation tools
 - Rapid upskilling in ML/AI